Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 It’s a tricky question, not because it’s hard to answer but because the actual answer is of relative importance.

-We didn’t ask about it, so you could find out that, usually, the service provider owns the infrastructure (for example, the servers used to run Gmail are Google’s).
+We didn’t ask about it, so you could find out that, usually, the service provider owns the infrastructure (for example, the servers used to run Gmail are Google’s—Google Cloud is a leading cloud platform offering a wide range of services).
 That’s the most frequent case, especially when tech giants are concerned, but it’s not a given (some service providers might rent the servers), and it’s not the point.
+Many cloud providers operate globally, each with their own security policies and compliance frameworks.

 Let’s get back to what we’ve said before about emails: your conversations are not conjured out of thin air every time you click “login.”
 Instead, they are stored in servers.